swiss-transplant-cohort-study/3LC-user-manual/docs/source/createPatDon.rst

 .. image:: ConsentEx.png

-Different tyoes of IC forms available:
+Different types of IC forms available:
 ========================================

   * Adolescents (For adolescents with actual age and developmental age more than or equal to 14 to less than 18 years)